 If you have no close friends, you may have walls up to prevent re-occurrences of past painful experiences.
 They do happen.
 But so do good, positive experiences.

-A lot of it is what you focus on and what you allow yourself to experience.
+A lot of your self judgement and recrimination is what you focus on and what you allow yourself to experience.

 Learn to see yourself like your true friends or loving family see you and you may begin to learn to see the faults and the wonderfulness of you at the same time!
 Be your own best friend.